How Accrual Accounting Can Shield Businesses from Tax Payments

 How to Change from Cash to Accrual Accounting

 Now that we have established that accrual accounting can enable a small business to defer paying of taxes under certain conditions, the next question you may have in mind is how to change from cash to accrual accounting.

 Changing the accounting method should be approved by the IRS first.
 To do this, you should file Form 3115 or Application for Change in Accounting Method.
 You’ll have to pay a user fee for this.

 You can also contact a business or commercial law attorney, or inform your accountant, about your desire to shift from cash to accrual accounting.
 These pros can help your business change to the accounting method that can increase your business’s profitability and shield it from taxes during certain tax years.

 The accrual method of accounting may be something you aren’t familiar with as a business owner.
 You may have been accustomed to the cash-basis that you can’t imagine shifting your accounting methodology anytime soon.

 But as you have realized upon reading this article, the accrual method of accounting can give you a lot of benefits.
 It can enable you to defer payment of taxes for a particular year.
-The money that could have been spent for tax payment can then be used by the business for initiatives like buying equipment and even investments.
+The money that could have been spent on tax payment can then be used by the business for initiatives like buying equipment and even investments.

-As a business owner, it only makes sense for you to study the nitty gritty and even shift to the accrual method of accounting from a cash-basis method.
-While it is complicated and time consuming, it can be very advantageous to your business.
-Aside from the tax savings you can get, accrual accounting can enable your business to grow.
-You would be able to study better the financial health of your business, and get access to loans from financial institutions.
+As a business owner, it only makes sense for you to study the nitty-gritty and even shift to the accrual method of accounting from a cash-basis method.
+While it is complicated and time-consuming, it can be very advantageous to your business.
+Aside from the tax savings, you can get, accrual accounting can enable your business to grow.
+You would be able to study better the financial health of your business and get access to loans from financial institutions.